mappls-api/mapmyindia-map-cordova-ionic-beta/README.md

 ##### 2. Traffic
 Traffic layer can be shown or hidden with the help of a method call.
 Traffic layer is the traffic flow overlay within MapmyIndia Maps that shows the flow of traffic on road segments.
+*This overlay is available only for paid customers.*

 - Show traffic layer
 ```js